-There are two options to edit your credit card balance:
+There are two options to handle your credit cards balance

 Your company may have multiple credit cards and each card can be edited separately.
-The software can refer to each card as a regular credit card or include it in your Cash on Hand.
+The software can refer to each card as a regular credit card or include it as part of your Cash on Hand.

 Let's go over each option to understand how it may be used.

 Include in your Credit Cards Balance

 This is the default and recommended setting.
 As long as a card is set to 'Include in Credit Cards balance", every charge will be added to the total balance and at any given moment you'll be able to see what is your total open Credit Card balance.
 The balance is updated when you make partial or full payment on the statement.

 Include in your Cash on Hand

 For example - If your Cash on Hand balance is $100,000 and your card has just been charged $5,000 for marketing fees, your Cash on Hand will immediately show $95,000, even though the payment will be actually made only when you pay the statement.

 Important tip - This option is for users who wish to see how much cash their business has right now if they deduct their credit card charges and to see the details of each credit card transaction.
-It may be confusing to see that your Cash on Hand is lower than your total bank balances.
+It may be confusing to see that your Cash on Hand is lower than your total bank balance.
 For this reason, we recommend keeping your credit cards set to the first option.